The Kid Who Collects Spider-Man: Plot

 Young Timothy "Tim" Harrison lies in his bed.
 Portions from a column by Daily Bugle writer Jacob Conover say Tim is the greatest Spider-Man fan in the world and has collected every article available on him, including a whole album of The Daily Bugle's retractions.
 Tim has also collected mementos such as kinescopes of Spider-Man's early television appearances and bullets from a crime foiled by Spider-Man.
 Suddenly, Spider-Man comes into Tim's room.
 In the following hours, the two trade anecdotes about Spider-Man's long career.
 The hero is surprised and touched by how much the boy adores him.

 When Spider-Man is about to leave, Tim asks him who he really is.
 After some hesitation, Spider-Man takes off his mask, identifies himself as Peter Parker, and retells the fateful night when his negligence let Uncle Ben die, causing him to fight crime.
 The story does not change Tim's admiration of his hero.
 A tearful Peter Parker embraces Tim (who refers to him as "Pete") and departs.
 An exterior view reveals Tim is staying in a cancer clinic.
 The last of the newspaper captions states that the boy's only wish is to meet his hero in person.
 Conover ends his report by stating his hope that "Spider-Man takes the time to visit a very brave young man named Tim Harrison, and I hope he does it soon.
 You see, Tim Harrison has leukemia, and the doctors only give him a few more weeks to live".

 Background

-Most of Amazing #248 is Spider-Man's fight against Thunderball, but Stern's backup story is remembered much better than the main tale.
+The lead story of Amazing #248 is Spider-Man's fight against Thunderball, but Stern's backup story is remembered much better than the main tale.
 According to Stern:

 Tim Harrison's death is mentioned in Danny Fingeroth and Ron Garney's "A Spider-Man Carol", in which Spider-Man meets Tim's brother Joey.
 The story was published in the 1991 Marvel Holiday Special.